harshaallam/spotify-dataengineering-snowflake/README.md

-# Spotify Data Engineering with Snowflake
+# Spotify API Data Engineering with Snowflake

 This project leverages Snowflake as the data warehouse solution for the loading and processing stages, while maintaining the core architecture from the previous project [`spotify-data-analysis-etl-python-aws`](https://github.com/harshaallam/spotify-data-analysis-etl-python-aws).